textX/Arpeggio/docs/semantics.md

 methods.
 This class inherits `list` so index access as well as iteration is available.

-Furthermore, child nodes can be filtered by rule name using name lookup.
+Furthermore, child nodes can be filtered by rule name using attribute access.

 ```python
 def visit_bar(self, node, children):